devhid/hugo-minimal-theme/content/authors/admin/_index.md

 ---
 # Display name
-title: 👋🏽 Hi, I'm Mikey.
+title: Mankirat Gulati

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 'Automation Engineer'
+role: ''

 # Status emoji
 status: